-'''

 Sphinx.add_stylesheet (filename)

-'''

 Add filename to the list of CSS files that the default HTML template will include.
-Like for add\javascript(), the filename must be relative to the HTML static path.
+Like for add_javascript(), the filename must be relative to the HTML static path, or a full URI with scheme.
 New in version 1.0.

-'''

-Sphinx.add lexer(alias, lexer)
+Sphinx.add_lexer(alias, lexer)

-'''